 Next we come on to the more advanced features that are useful to have but not always found in cheaper power banks.
 Passthrough charging is something we always look for, and is the ability to charge a connected smartphone at the same time as the device itself.

-For example, we have our eye keenly on MAGFAST, a new system of wireless chargers that are available for pre-order now.
+We also have our eye on MAGFAST, a new system of wireless chargers that are available for pre-order now.
 They clip together to form a charging hub, or you can use them separately.

 You can use LifeCharger on its own as a powerbank, with a crazy-good four inputs and five outputs.
 We'll have a full review when they are available.